alentati/node-red-contrib-sofia2/README.md

 Due to this, it currently works over MQTT and makes use of mqtt 0.3.11.

 ##Pre-requisite
-The node has the following dependencies (currently not declared in `package.json`:
+The node has the following dependencies (currently not declared in `package.json`, so they must be installed manually):

  1. mqtt@0.3.11: this is required by Sofia2 Node.js APIs.
 The node doesn't work with 1.6.x version right now.
  2. q, any version.
 1.4.1 is fine.

 ##Install
 **PLEASE NOTE: Installation process at the moment is quite troublesome, particularly with MQTT dependencies.
-Right now yoy have to manually fix the dependencies, sorry for that -hope to fix it soon.**.
+Right now yoy have to manually fix the dependencies, sorry for that -hope to fix it soon. **.

 Run the following command in the root directory of your Node-RED install.